-A VPN Client is software that is installed on endpoint devices allowing them to send encrypted traffic to and from a central network.
+A VPN Client is software that is installed on endpoint devices allowing them to send encrypted data or traffic to and from a central network.

 IPsec VPN Gateway

-A VPN Gateway is used to send encrypted traffic between two remote devices or networks.
+A VPN Gateway is used to send encrypted data or traffic between two remote devices or networks.

 Read the full NIAP protection profile for VPN clients.
 You can also view the list of CSfC Certified IPsec VPN Gateways on the CSfC website.